Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Automorphisms of -bundles over

-Moreover, $\Autz(X)$ is relatively maximal with respect to $p_1\colon X\to S$, and the pair $(X,p_1)$ is superstiff. \item The only $\Autz(X)$-equivariant Sarkisov diagrams, where $\pi$ is the LHS Mori fiber space, are either the inverse of the diagram given in \ref{SLA1max.1}, or the following one of type $II$:
+where $\tau'\colon S\to C$ is the structure morphism.
+Moreover, $\Autz(X)$ is relatively maximal with respect to $p_1\colon X\to S$, and the pair $(X,p_1)$ is superstiff. \item The only $\Autz(X)$-equivariant Sarkisov diagrams starting from $p_2$ are either the inverse of the diagram given in \ref{SLA1max.1}, or the following one of type $II$: